- Blog Categories

 Double precision (8 bytes) floating-point number indicating d or D

 The floating-point literals facilitate providing values basis the instance requirement.
 For example, it provides the values that could be used either in the float or double instances.
-The integer and floating-point literals should not be confused, as the integer literals have fixed integer values whereas the floating point literals in java do not have fixed integers but rather has either fraction or decimal values.
+The integer and floating-point literals should not be confused, as the integer literals have fixed integer values whereas the floating literals do not have fixed integers but rather has either fraction or decimal values.

-Floating-Point Literal in Java Coding Example
+Floating-Point Literal Coding Example

-Here is a Java program example to help you understand the application of floating-point literal in Java:
+Here is a Java program example to help you understand the application of floating-point literal in Java

 public class Test {